Is IV Therapy Covered by HSA/FSA in Texas?

 Why Physician Oversight Matters for HSA/FSA Claims

-• Infusions address your specific health status and goals
+- Infusions are designed to address specific health status and goals

-• Safety monitoring and follow-up labs are standard practice
+- Safety monitoring and follow-up labs are standard practice at Elite Aesthetic MD

-This physician-advised model is not just a compliance advantage—it's the foundation of effective, evidence-backed IV therapy.
-Research supports the use of targeted micronutrient infusions for fatigue, recovery, immune support, and cellular health (PMID 28137895).
-When ordered by a physician, results are tracked and protocols are adjusted quarterly based on lab data.
+This fitness-membership-with-on-site-medical-practice model—carried out by Elite Aesthetic MD, not WEF—is the foundation of safe, evidence-backed IV therapy.
+Targeted micronutrient infusions are commonly used to support energy, recovery, immune function, and cellular health.
+When ordered by a physician and properly documented, protocols can be adjusted quarterly based on lab data.

 Related Articles & Resources